sequelize/sequelize/docs/docs/models-definition.md

 Note that where multiple arguments need to be passed to the built-in validation functions&comma; the arguments to be passed must be in an array&period; But if a single array argument is to be passed&comma; for instance an array of acceptable strings for `isIn`, this will be interpreted as multiple string arguments instead of one array argument&period; To work around this pass a single-length array of arguments&comma; such as `[['one', 'two']]` as shown above&period;

-To use a custom error message instead of that provided by node-validator&comma; use an object instead of the plain value or array of arguments&comma; for example a validator which needs no argument can be given a custom message with
+To use a custom error message instead of that provided by validator.js&comma; use an object instead of the plain value or array of arguments&comma; for example a validator which needs no argument can be given a custom message with

 ```js
 isInt: {